semgrep/semgrep-docs/docs/contributing/semgrep-contributing.md

 ## Adding python packages to `semgrep`

-Semgrep uses `mypy` to do static type-checking of its python code.
-Therefore, when adding a new python package, you also need to add typing stubs for that package.
+Semgrep uses `mypy` to do static type-checking of its Python code.
+Therefore, when adding a new Python package, you also need to add typing stubs for that package.
 This can be done in three steps.
 For example, suppose you would like to add the package `pyyaml` to Semgrep.

 Install the corresponding package with typing stubs.
 For our `pyyaml` example, the corresponding package is `types-pyyaml`.